apache/pulsar/site2/docs/functions-debugging.md

 ## Use Functions CLI

-The [Pulsar Functions CLI](reference-pulsar-admin.md#functions) helps you in debugging Pulsar functions with the following subcommands:
+The [Pulsar Functions CLI](reference-pulsar-admin.md#functions) helps you in debugging Pulsar Functions with the following subcommands:

 * get
 * status